 The first obvious drawback is the transition itself.
 It requires a team of highly specialized developers having to reconstruct your frontend and integrate it with your backend(s).
 Furthermore, once the site is launched you're likely going to have to rely on that same team of experts to maintain and update many aspects of your site.

 If your eCommerce team is accustomed to updating content on the fly...this is still possible.
 That being said, gone are your abilities to drag-and-drop different sections as within the Customize Theme editor.
-It's possible to create a similar result using a content management system like Prismic or Contentful, but from our experience it's not quite the same.
+Luckily there are some awesome headless CMS out there that allow the same functionality.

 Applications from the Shopify App store enable merchants to quickly add new features to their online stores.
 Since the front end of the site is no longer hosted on Shopify, no longer can you plug-and-play applications that operate on the front end of the site.
 You can still totally use apps that do their work in the back office, such as fulfillment integrations like Shipstation or tracking/return managers like Aftership.